IntroductionSubtitle: Impact of Seasonal Variation in Fruit Species Richness on the Diversity of Obligate Avian Frugivores

 • Thirdly, Analyses of Variance (ANOVA) will be performed on the abundance of obligate avian frugivores using Excel Solver (Excel statistical software).

 • Lastly, a multiple regression will be used to compare the diversity of obligate avian frugivores in the wet and dry seasons.
 Bird species diversity will be calculated using the Shannon-Wiener index.
 This index has the advantage that its values in different areas and habitats can be tested using ANOVA.

 In the first and second quarters of the running of this project, I submitted a proposal to the lecturer and supervisor for review and corrections.
 The proposal was marked and suggestions for corrections were made.

 Since then, I have been working on their suggestions and working out with my supervisor how best the objectives can be modified to fit in the new academic calendar.
-Some sugested additions included the addition of the method for fruiting trees classification and classification of obligate avian fruigivores.
-This will be resolved by classifying the fruiting tree spcies using Van Wyk & Van Wyk (1997) whereas the classification of obligate fruigivores will be according to Newman (2000).
+Some suggested additions included the addition of the method for fruiting trees classification and classification of obligate avian frugivores.
+This will be resolved by classifying the fruiting tree species using Van Wyk & Van Wyk (1997) whereas the classification of obligate frugivores will be according to Newman (2000).

 As for the research objectives, the two possibilities that were suggested were to collect data in the rain season only, whereas the other is to do the dry season data collection as early as May, 2017.
 I have so far purchased a laptop and ordered a camera and binoculars as my research tools.
 Another challenge I am facing is finding a Global Positioning System (GPS) receiver as this was not included on the research budget.
 I hope to rent the GPS receiver.
 I also contacted the area ecologist of Chembe Bird Sanctuary who confirmed the presence of fruits during the research season.
 I will therefore use Chembe for data collection as soon as the research tools I ordered are delivered.